vanmars/volunteer_tracker/README.md

 ## Description

 _This is a project for Epicodus to demonstrate mastery using basic SQL database methods with a Sinatra application.
-The application is for a fake non-profit in need of tracking projects and the volunteers working on each project.
+The application is for a fake non-profit called Evergreen State of Mind, which is in need of tracking projects and the volunteers working on each project.
 The original directions for the assignment include:_

 Create an application that tracks projects and the volunteers working on them.
 Each volunteer will belong to only one project (one project, many volunteers).The following user stories should be completed: